webfx-project/webfx/README.md

 It was very easy (30mn) to rewrite this [sketch.js demo][sketch-particles-demo-link] in JavaFx and recompile it to JavaScript with WebFx.
-Of course the JS size is bigger (85k vs 7k) due to the JavaFx layer (javafx-base + javafx-graphics modules), but it's not that bad!
+Of course the JS size is bigger (85k vs 7k) due to the JavaFx layer (javafx-base + javafx-graphics modules), but it's not that bad! (thanks to GWT dead code elimination).
 In this example, WebFx maps a JavaFx canvas into a browser canvas.

 ### Custom controls

 You can easily write custom controls with the JavaFx API and even design several skins for the same control.
 You can also reuse or port existing Java/JavaFx libraries as demonstrated below.
-Note that all these demos are still very simple applications written with just a single file of source code.

 * [Tally Counter][webfx-tallycounter-demo-link] ([source code][webfx-tallycounter-source-link])

 Let's write something a bit more useful but still simple: a Tally counter.
 To display the counter, this demo is using an odometer control which was already implemented in JavaFx on this [Github repository][hansolo-odometer-link].
-The layout is more designed for mobiles.
+The layout is designed for mobiles.

-* [Clock][webfx-clock-demo-link] ([source code][webfx-clock-source-link])

-The same author (Hansolo) developed a clock control with different skins in another JavaFx library called [Medusa][hansolo-medusa-link].
-Let's just use it!

-* [Gauge][webfx-gauge-demo-link] ([source code][webfx-gauge-source-link])
+* [Modern gauge][webfx-moderngauge-demo-link] ([source code][webfx-moderngauge-source-link])

-In that same Medusa library Hansolo also developed a gauge control with many skins.
+This demo is using [Medusa][hansolo-medusa-link], a JavaFx library which offers a gauge control with many skins.
 Let's see what the Modern skin looks like.

+* [Enzo clocks][webfx-enzoclocks-demo-link] ([source code][webfx-enzoclocks-source-link])

+This demo is using [Enzo][hansolo-enzo-link], a JavaFx library which offers many controls, in particular a clock control with several designs.

 ### Games

-Ok all demos so far were just a few pieces of code.
 Let's see now what WebFx can do when it's about compiling an entire application.
 Let's start with a couple of games! :-)